 Give Groupon a try!
 You’re bound to find something wonderful!

 Facebook has surprisingly become a great place for me to shop.
-There’s this thing called Buy-Sell-Trade, or BST groups that are like a huge yard sale where people post items they want to sell.
+Their Marketplace and Buy-Sell-Trade, or BST groups are like a huge yard sale where people post items they want to sell.
 Many people, like me, find it easier to post their items for sale in these groups rather than having an actual yard sale.

 When I have something I want to sell, I post it and it’s usually sold within a week!
 If I want to buy something I browse the groups and see what’s up for sale.
-And if I’m looking for something in particular, I search the BST group first before I shop elsewhere.
+And if I’m looking for something in particular, I search the Marketplace and BST group first before I shop elsewhere.
 I can usually find what I’m looking for and if needed, I negotiate for a lower price.
-I find myself needed to hold back on shopping in BST groups because I can get a little bit out of control!

 Be smart about who you’re selling to and buying from.
 Use your gut instincts better known as that still small voice from the Holy Spirit.
 If something doesn’t feel right, pass on the item you want to buy, or move on to the next person interested in the item you’re selling.
 I’ve had to do that several times.

 9. BUDGET BUDGET BUDGET!

 Budgeting is crucial when it comes to saving money.
 You need to know how much money you have before you spend it.
 Otherwise, you’ll overspend and waste money.

 Budgeting helps us know what we’re spending, where it’s going, and when it’s going to be spent.
 We write down what’s coming in and what our monthly expenses are.
 That’s why having a menu written for meals is so important so you can budget for groceries.

 After budgeting for bills, I recommend that you withdraw the amount of cash you need for expenses like gas for your vehicle, groceries, household items, and other miscellaneous items.
 Once your cash is spent…spend no more!

 If you have extra left over put it into savings.